Panels

 Organizers: Chaoli Wang (University of Notre Dame)

 Human-centered computing (HCC) research, including visualization (VIS), virtual reality (VR), and human-computer interaction (HCI), is on the rise worldwide.
 Due to various reasons, such as socio-economic development, government investment, and talent acquisition and retention, HCC research in developing countries and regions lags.
-This panel gathers leading HCC researchers from South America to report the status quo, identify opportunities, and discuss challenges, especially in the wave of AI and amid global issues such as climate change and democracy crises.
+This panel gathers leading HCC researchers from South America to report the status quo, highlight the latest advances, identify opportunities, and discuss challenges, especially in the wave of AI and amid global issues such as climate change and democracy crises.
 The goal is to inform the IEEE VIS Conference attendees of HCC research progress in South America and seek possibilities to elevate its status.

 Past, Present, and Future of Data Storytelling